-- Click Status in the menu at the top of the console then Security in the side panel.

-- Click in the panel according to the type of item to restore from quarantine:
+- Click Status in the menu at the top of the console then Security in the side panel. - Click in the Threats detected by the antivirus panel. - Select the Moved to quarantine checkbox and Deleted in the Action field.

-- Malware activity.

-- PUP activity.

-- Exploit activity.

-- Threats detected by the antivirus

-- Select the Moved to quarantine checkbox and Deleted in the Action field.
 Then click Filter.